-Like most in Bowie, you rarely look forward to seeing the doctor.
+Like most in Annapolis, you rarely look forward to seeing the doctor.
 Yet whenever you do see a physician, you should reasonably expect that you have their full and undivided attention.
 Many have come to us here at & Herriot LLC after having experienced a misdiagnosis or other medical error believing that based off the time of their visits, they were not afforded that benefit.

 This inevitably raises the question of how long should a visit to the doctor last.
 During an appointment, a doctor is expected to do the following:

 - Perform a check of your bodily systems

 - Gather enough information to make an informed decision regarding your diagnosis

 Any diagnostic tests that are performed or treatment you receive stem from the aforementioned tasks.
 Thus, this is baseline expectation you should have when seeing the doctor.